rpuig2001/CDM/README.md

 ### How does it work?
 Flow restrictions create CTOTs to planes afected with published MDIs from ECFMP.
 If we want to change the TOBT, we must recalculate the CTOT by pressing with "left click" the CTOT time and selecting "reload CTOT".
+The data from the API will be refreshed every 5 minutes.

 ### How to use them?
 https://ecfmp.vatsim.net/api/v1/plugin should be set in the Flow Measure field of the CDMconfig.xml.